jumaed/react-todo-app/README.md

 # React To-Do List App

-This is a simple responsive image search app built with React.js using Unsplash API.
-Modal is used to show the large size image by clicking on it.
+This is a simple responsive to-do app built with React.js.
+Created to-dos are saved in the browser using LocalStorage and can be reused after reopening the browser tab.

 #### Live Demo:  [https://jumaed-react-todo.netlify.app](https://jumaed-react-todo.netlify.app/)